ssannejohansson/MP2-guess-the-word/README.md

 #### Must Have
 - A responsive website that looks and functions well on all screensizes
+- JavaScript for interactivity
 - Clean, focused design
 - Search Engine Optimization (SEO)
+- A list of wrong letters
 - Possibility to restart the game

 #### Should Have
 - A modal that communicates when the game is over
 - Different difficulty levels
+- Random, shuffeled words
+- Score count

 #### Could Have
 - A personal greeting